 (Click the graphic to start the animation)

-Classical stepper motors are reliable, economical drives that can be used for traveling to fixed positions.
-They operate in open loop mode, in which control signals are not fed back.
-The lack of position feedback is thus a limitation because step offset or step loss due to overload, for example, cannot be not detected.
+Classic stepper motors are reliable, economical drives that can be used for traveling to fixed positions.
+They operate in clock-direction mode, also called open loop mode, which encompasses an open control loop in which control signals are not fed back.
+The lack of position feedback is thus a limitation because step offset or step loss due to overload, for example, cannot be detected.
 Furthermore, lower frequencies induce more resonance behavior, and a small load increase or a torque peak will cause the motor to lose steps, fall out of synchronization or even stop completely.